Alderfer Barn, CO 2019

 *Showers are available for a fee at Evergreen’s Wulf Recreation Center.

-LOCATION: We will camp just near Alderfer Barn or nearby, just west of scenic Evergreen, CO.
-Tent campers welcome; RV/trailers are not preferred and need special permission.
+LOCATION: Volunteers camped just near Alderfer Barn or nearby, just west of scenic Evergreen, CO.

 GOOD TO KNOW: No prior experience is required.
 HistoriCorps will provide all meals, tools, training, and equipment for volunteers on this project.
 Volunteers are responsible for their own transportation to and from the lodging site.
 If a project requires a commute, we will plan to carpool to and from the jobsite.
 More general information is at the bottom of this page.